 As an Educational Ambassador for Jupiter Band Instruments, Andrew appears all over the world as both a teacher and performer.
 He has presented at over 20 state music educator conferences and taught master classes at some of the finest music schools in the world including Juilliard, the Central Conservatory of Music in Beijing and Yong Siew Toh Conservatory in Singapore.
 Andrew has also spoken about the music business and entrepreneurship at many colleges and universities including Northwestern University, Carnegie Mellon and the University of South Carolina, where he appeared as a thought leader specializing in marketing and social media at David Cutler's The Savvy Musician In Action Retreat.

 Andrew is also the author of "A Band Director's Guide To Everything Tuba: A Collection of Interviews with the Experts" which features interviews with Sam Pilafian, Pat Sheridan, Dr. Tim Lautzenheiser and others.
 The second volume, "A Band Director's Guide to Everything Trombone: A Collection of Interviews with the Experts", features interviews with Joe Alessi, Harry Watters, Ralph Sauer and others and is available now.

 Andrew is proud to serve on the Board of Directors for the Mockingbird Foundation, a non-profit organization which has awarded over $1.3 million in grants to help bring music education to underserved populations.

 Andrew is a graduate of Northwestern University where he studied with Rex Martin and was the Graduate Teaching Assistant for Sam Pilafian at Arizona State University.
-He has taught both euphonium and tuba at George Mason University, Gettysburg College and Virginia Commonwealth University.
+He currently teaches tuba, euphonium and music business classes at Shenandoah Conservatory and has previously taught at George Mason University, Gettysburg College and Virginia Commonwealth University.

 Andrew lives in the Washington, DC area with his son Nicholas, his dog Izabella, and his wife Tiffany, who he thinks is the best band director in the country.
 He is an avid sports fan, loves history, and has seen the band Phish in concert 199 times.
 No that is not a typo.